Skievoid/GroupManager/README.md

 This is a cloned repo of [Marie-2.0-English](https://github.com/TGExplore/Marie-2.0-English#marie-20-english)

-We have fixed the bugs and you can make exactly a bot like [Grouphelpbot](http://t.me/grouphelpbot)
+We have fixed the bugs in the repo.

 [Deploy to heroku](https://heroku.com/deploy?template=https://github.com/Skievoid/skievoidmanagerbot.git)